tmcarlisle/WPLesson/index.md

 Once you have a plan sketched out, you are ready to create the website.

 ## Getting Started
-Now let's dive into WordPress.
 After logging in with your username and password you are on the main administration screen called the Dashboard.

 ## 1. Navigating the WP dashboard and functions
 <img src="images/class-dashboard.png" alt="windows" class="center"/>

 ## 2. WordPress Themes
 WordPress allows you to choose a template or “theme” for your website that provides the structure and format for your website.

 <img src="images/class-appearance.png" alt="windows" class="center"/>

 ## 3. Adding Pages